kavindamihiran/View-Your-WIFI-Passwords/README.md

 # View-Your-WIFI-Passwords
-Download .bat File Run it.
+Download .bat File and Run it.